albertnahas/Sketch2React/README.md

 - Undo/Redo support
 - Export canvas state to JSON and import from JSON
 - **Convert to React**: Transform your sketches into React components
-- Split-screen layout with code editor
+- Split-screen layout with code editor and live preview
+- Vertical layout with sketch editor on top and code preview at bottom
-- Monaco code editor for syntax highlighting
+- Sandpack code editor for syntax highlighting and live preview

 ## Getting Started